nenoNaninu/TypedSignalR.Client/README.md

 ```

 # Why TypedSignalR.Client?
-The C# SignalR Client is untyped.
+The pure C# SignalR Client is untyped.
-To call a Hub (server-side) function, you must specify the function defined in Hub using a string.
+To call a Hub (server-side) function, we must specify the function defined in Hub using a string.
 We also have to determine the return type manually.
 Moreover, registering a client function called from the server also requires a string, and we must set the parameter types manually.